itsbharatj/ros-mcp-server/docs/installation.md

 - Install the MCP server
   - Clone this repository
   - Install uv (Python virtual environment manager)
-- Install and configure the Language model client
+- Install and configure the Language Model Client
-  - Install any language model client (We demo with Claude Desktop)
+  - Install any language model client (We demonstrate with Claude Desktop)
   - Configure the client to run the MCP server and connect automatically on launch.
 - Install and launch Rosbridge